UrbVerde/urbverde-ui/README.md

 <p align="justify">

-This is the official repository of [UrbVerde](https://urbverde.com), a free Web-GIS platform dedicated to developing technologies to **accelerate climate adaptation in Brazilian cities**.
+This is the official repository of [UrbVerde](https://urbverde.com), a free Web-GIS platform dedicated to developing technologies to **accelerate cities climate adaptation**.
 Using state-of-the-art remote sensing, promoting _Open-Source_ academic research, and offering advanced analysis tools focused on user experience, [UrbVerde](https://urbverde.com.br) empowers public managers, researchers, journalists, and citizens to change their surroundings for a future of **more sustainable, resilient, and inclusive cities**.

 </p>

 <br>